libretto-ai/openai-py/README.md

 ### Usage

-You can use the `libretto_openai.OpenAIClient` anywhere that you're currently using the official `openai.Client`.
+You can use the `libretto_openai.Client` anywhere that you're currently using the official `openai.Client`.

-When instantiating a `libretto_openai.OpenAIClient`, you can/should provide any of the existing `openai.Client` parameters in the constructor.
+When instantiating a `libretto_openai.Client`, you can/should provide any of the existing `openai.Client` parameters in the constructor.
 Libretto-specific configuration can be provided via an additional `libretto` argument (see below).

 To allow our tools to separate the "prompt" from the "prompt parameters", use `TemplateChat` and `TemplateText` to create templates.